-Let's assume in a hypothetical housing market, there are 1,000 homes available for sale.
+Let's assume that in a hypothetical housing market, there are 1,000 homes available for sale.
 Since we're in a seller's market, 250 of those homes quickly sold in just a month's time.
 The absorption rate in this market is 25%, which is the rate you get when you divide 250 by 1,000.

-To give another example, there's a housing market with 2,000 homes available for sale but only 50 homes have been sold over the last 30 days.
+To give another example, say there's a housing market with 2,000 homes available for sale but only 50 homes have been sold over the last 30 days.
 In this case, the absorption rate would be 2.5%—50 divided by 2,000.

 Flipping the equation gives you an idea of how long it would take for a given market to run out of housing inventory.
 To calculate this, you would divide the total number of available homes by the number of homes sold over the given time frame.
 Using the first example above, you'd divide 1,000 by 250, which means it would take just four months for that hypothetical housing market to run out of homes for sale.